Darzou/homeaccess-api/README.md

 You can start it by **flask run** or using docker (c.f. **Dockerfile**).

-You will need to provision your RFID cards into the VTO's web management, every card must have a dedicated room number, then make the same config in the **Home Access Controller** app.

-Openhab's rule will listen to MQTT *AccessControl* events (through the Dahua2Mqtt app) and call this Rest API's endpoint for access authorizations.
+Openhab's rule will listen to MQTT *AccessControl* events on *_/DoorCard/Event topic* (through the Dahua2Mqtt app) and call this Rest API's endpoint for access authorizations.